Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

 ### Identifying files and pieces

-The PATH part of a URI identifies a piece of content within a bucket.
+The PATH part of a URI identifies a piece of content within a Bucket.

 Mutable content can be addressed by a filename or a slash-based path: